 Combined Techniques Massage

-No matter what type of massage you choose, the therapist should check in with you about what your needs and expectations are for the massage during your intake interview.
+No matter which type of massage you choose, the LMT will ask about what your needs and expectations for the massage during your intake interview.
 Each therapist brings their own skill set and your preference for one provider may be lesser or greater than another.
 Each therapist is independent and collectively works with one another and we encourage you to try all the therapists to find your right match.

 Massage therapy time may include your intake and exit interview, assessing and treating as well as self-care instructions as function of the service.
 When scheduling your first appointment be sure to arrive early to allow for a few minutes for initial intake paperwork.